Breaking a "poor man" RG approach in the Luttinger liquid with one impurity: Introduction

 \section{Introduction}

 Study of one-dimensional interacting fermions has a very long history \cite{T}.
-Pure 1D systems with arbitrary electron-electron interactions which are described by the Luttinger model \cite{L} are completely understood.
-Electron transport in these systems is ballistic with the Fermi speed renormalized by the interaction.
-A single impurity doped into 1D channel drastically changes the conductivity.
-It remains ballistic at $\omega\to 0$ ($\omega$ is the frequency of an external electrical field) for attractive electron-electron interaction, but goes to zero for repulsive interaction.
-This behavior is due to infrared divergencies arising at small $\omega$.
-As a result summation of an infinite number of perturbative contributions becomes necessary \cite{FK}.
+Pure 1D systems with arbitrary electron-electron interactions which are described by the Luttinger model \cite{L} are completely understood both in the fermion and boson language.
+Electron transport in these systems is described by ballistic formulae with the Fermi speed renormalized by the interaction.
+A single impurity doped into an 1D channel strongly changes the conductance of the channel.
+Conductance remains ballistic for low electric field frequency $\omega$ if the electron-electron interaction is attractive, but goes to zero for repulsive interaction.
+Conductance exhibits scaling behavior and changes as some power of frequency for finite $\omega$\cite{FK}.
+This behavior is due to infrared divergencies arising for the conductance at small $\omega$.
+As a result, summation of an infinite number of perturbative contributions becomes necessary\cite{FK}.